Rules to live by

 I spent a handful of years back in the rich data world of healthcare, working for Clover Health, a startup (now public) health insurance company, that also happens to be a technology company.
 I really connected with the mission of fixing healthcare for old people by bringing 21st century technology to the data, operations, and managed care.
 It was hard and took a lot out of me but I really hope my efforts do something to dent the massive problem that is modern healthcare.

 My next tour involved a chunk of time at Samsara, first as an engineer on Backend Platform and then building out a Data Platform team to do cross-cutting analysis across the totality of Samsara's IoT data.
 The mission was interesting albeit not as interesting as solving healthcare.
 That said, it was a great opportunity to pick up more experience leading a technical team and working with a handful of new technologies.

 Now, I'm back to Insuretech, taking helm of engineering for LifeRaft.
 I'm glad to be back trying to solve real problems for average people.

 If you want more professional details, there's something close enough to my résumé available through LinkedIn.
 If you happen to want a proper résumé or other details, you'll have to email me.

 Non-professionally, I have a wife, a daughter, and a son, all of whom I love to a degree that exceeds my writing ability to describe.

 I am an avid player of Magic: the Gathering and many boardgames.

-I also fancy myself an amateur mixologist of middling skill.
+I also fancy myself an amateur mixologist.

 I am active, to varying degrees, on a number of online services: